Chocolive24/Chocolive24.github.io/src/content/blog/raytracing_one_weekend_cuda.md

 CHECK_CUDA_ERRORS(cudaMallocManaged(reinterpret_cast<void**>(&fb), kFbSize));
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Then we need to define how many thread and blocks we will use.
+Then we need to define how many thread and blocks from our GPU we will use.
 Personally I simply followed the post from Roger Allen which define 8x8 thread for 2 reasons: (1) is a small, square region so the work would be similar.
 This should help each pixel do a similar amount of work.
 If some pixels work much longer than other pixels in a block, the efficiency of that block is impacted.
 (2) has a pixel count that is a multiple of 32 in order to fit into warps evenly.

 I also added a timer like in the cuda post to measure the time it takes in seconds.